 BOARD OF TRUSTEES OF MICHIGAN STATE UNIVERSITY Livingston COUNTY

-Ву: By:
+Ву: Ву:

 Evonne Pedawi Contract & Grant Administration Print name:

-lts:
+lts: lts:(title)

-Date: (title) Date:
+Date: Date:

 Appendix A Technical Standards for County Internet Connections

 Michigan State University Extension (MSUE) employs the use of technology to meet the ever changing needs of our constituents.
 We strive to utilize standard, enterprise tools when appropriate, but also recognize the need to evolve with the times and utilize innovative tools to reach a broad array of people.